 When it comes to Reddit users, its much better to work with them than against them.
 And at least one U.S. representative has decided to get proactive.

-A 63-year old Vietnam veteran who was rendered completely disabled during service to his country was able to travel again because of a custom-made mobile-assistive device.
-But in October 2009, as he traveled from Miami to San Juan, Puerto Rico, …
+Guest Post A 63-year old Vietnam veteran who was rendered completely disabled during service to his country was able to travel again because of a custom-made mobile-assistive device.
+But in October 2009, as he traveled from Miami to San Juan, Puerto Rico, the 450-pound device was damaged in the cargo hold of the plane.
+As a result, the vet was bedridden for more than nine months.
+The airline accepted responsibility for the damage but offered a tiny settlement — just to repair the device.
+It argued argued that his device was like an automobile or a wheelchair, so the airline’s only liability was to repair the device.

 Amazon on Thursday said it had dropped the California members of its marketing affiliates program in response to the state’s new law to charge sales taxes on online goods.
 Amazon competitor Overstock also intends to drop its California affiliates.